Environmental Science

 Take interdisciplinary coursework

-Courses in biology, ecology, chemistry, geology, environmental policy, and mathematics comprise our interdisciplinary approach.
+Courses in biology, ecology, chemistry, geology, environmental policy and mathematics comprise our interdisciplinary approach.
+Students also have the option of taking summer field-based environmental courses such as conservation biology, agroecology, stream ecology and wildlife ecology through the Au Sable Institute.
 Through the Waynesburg University lens, you’ll learn how to apply knowledge from the classroom to help preserve God’s Creation and make our planet a more sustainable and healthy place to live.

 Learn in state-of-the-art facilities